GSM-Symbolic: Understanding the Limitations of Mathematical Reasoning in Large Language Models

-Our work builds upon these findings by introducing \texttt{GSM-Symbolic}, an improved benchmark using symbolic templates to generate diverse question variants.
+\looseness=-1 Our work builds upon these findings by introducing \texttt{GSM-Symbolic}, an improved benchmark using symbolic templates to generate diverse question variants.
 This allows us to study mathematical reasoning ability beyond a single performance metric.
 By evaluating performance on different instantiations and difficulty levels, we draw a comprehensive picture of LLMs' reasoning capabilities.
-Our findings support the hypothesis that current LLMs are not capable of performing formal mathematical reasoning and pave the way for further research on this important topic.
+Related to this direction, \citet{stolfo-etal-2023-causal} evaluate LLMs on math word problems by measuring sensitivity and robustness to different input interventions and report that models often rely on surface-level cues rather than genuine reasoning, while \citet{hong2024evaluating} developed an ontology and used it to perturb the GSM8K dataset with the aid of LLMs, and \citet{srivastava2024functionalbenchmarksrobustevaluation} purposes functional variant of MATH dataset.
+Our findings in this work support the hypothesis that current LLMs are not capable of performing formal mathematical reasoning and pave the way for further research.